Vcharals/Node.js-MySQL/README.md

 # Node.js-MySQL
 Amazon-like storefront using MySQL and Node.js.
 It is comprised of two apps - one for customer orders and one for manager actions.
 Uses basic functions of persistant storage.
-All 4 CRUD database operations used - INSPECT, SELECT, UPDATE and DELETE SQL queries.
+All 4 CRUD database operations used - INSERT, SELECT, UPDATE and DELETE SQL queries.
 Used an exported constructor file to display the inventory in both bamazonCustomer.js and bamazonManager.js

 BamazonCustomer: